KompetenzNetzwerk Immobilisationsbedingte MuskelStörungen

 19th of April 2024

-Please register for the fifth annual KNIMS conference at the email address knims@dlr.de by Feb.
-10, 2023.
+Please register for the sixth annual KNIMS conference by 02.04.2024 at knims@dlr.de.

 More information